lustre-labs/lustre/examples/04-custom-event-handlers/README.md

   }
 ```

 This is very convenient!
 But it's not type-safe.
-We have no guarantee that _`event`_ has a property named _`target`_ which itself has a property named _`value`_.
-Developers very often don't write code to handle that error condition, and this leads to many runtime crashes.
+From the function's perspective, there is no guarantee that _`event`_ is an object with a property named _`target`_ which itself has a property named _`value`_.
+In a more complex app, we might even pass it a numeric or boolean value on accident.
+The failure to handle such error conditions leads to many `Uncaught TypeError` crashes.

-Here's how we can extract the event's dynamic value in a type-safe way with Lustre:
+Here's how we can extract the event's dynamic value in a type-safe way in Lustre:

 ```gleam
   let on_input = fn(event: dynamic.Dynamic) -> Result(Msg, dynamic.DecodeErrors) {